 The combined statements also include fund financial statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District has three governmental fund types.
-The General Fund accounts for resources not accounted for in another fund, sales tax receipts and general expenditures.
+The General Fund accounts for resources not accounted for in another fund, sales and hotel tax receipts, economic development expenditures and general expenditures.
 The Debt Service Fund accounts for transfers from the General Fund that are restricted, committed or assigned for servicing bond debt and the cost of assessing and collecting taxes.
 The Capital Projects Fund accounts for financial resources restricted, committed or assigned for the acquisition or construction of major capital facilities and related costs.